jxjhheric/clip-relay/README.md

 DATABASE_URL="file:../data/custom.db"
 CLIPBOARD_PASSWORD="change-me"
 ```
-- `DATABASE_URL` points Prisma to the SQLite database file.
-Relative paths are resolved from `prisma/schema.prisma`, so `file:../data/custom.db` maps to `data/custom.db` in the project root (and `/app/data/custom.db` inside Docker).
-If not set, the app falls back to `file:<project_root>/data/custom.db` automatically.
+- `DATABASE_URL` points to the SQLite database file.
+Supports `file:relative/or/absolute/path.db` or a plain file path.
+If not set, the app falls back to `./data/custom.db` automatically.
 - `CLIPBOARD_PASSWORD` controls access to the UI; users must enter the password once per session.

 ## Docker

 Two image variants are available:

 - `:latest` (default) — built from `Dockerfile`.
-Easiest to use; on container start it runs `prisma db push` to initialize the SQLite schema automatically.
-Best for new users and new environments.
+Easiest to use.
 - `:slim` — built from `Dockerfile.slim`.
 Smaller and faster to pull.
-Does not run `db push` on start; first-time empty volume requires a one-time initialization.
+First-time empty volume is auto-initialized at runtime.

 ### Build locally
 ```bash